 Does it sound like there’s a party in your attic?
 Scampering or scuttling noises are certain indications of rodents or other animals up there.
 Prior to any actions required to fix the scenario, you must first identify what you’re up against.
+It may be a good idea to have raccoon removal Ann Arbor check on those scuttling noises.
 You’d marvel at the number of times a professional or plumber is paid to come out for a check when in fact it’s a wildlife removal professional that is required.
 It will save you time and money getting it right the very first time around.

 If you hear thumping in your attic at night, it’s most likely a bigger animal, such as a raccoon or opossum, jumping from one area of the attic to another, actively pushing or damaging something, or dragging something heavy.